-The Ukraine Equestrian Charity Foundation (UE-CF) was registered in Belgium on the 28th of February 2022 and its mission is to help the Ukrainian equestrian community during the war and after the war period.
+The Ukraine Equestrian Charity Foundation (UE-CF) was registered in Belgium on the 28th of February 2022 and its mission was to help the Ukrainian equestrian community during the war.

 Services in Ukraine